What Is Experiential Therapy?

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-If you are having problems with substance abuse, contact us to find you an addiction treatment program.
-Some drug rehab centers specialize in experiential therapies, with obstacle courses, rock climbing walls and art studios on their premises.
-Treatment centers across the country have the medical and therapeutic resources you need to overcome drug addiction.
+If you are having problems with substance abuse, contact a treatment provider to talk about rehab options.
+Some drug rehab centers specialize in experiential therapies, with obstacle courses, rock climbing walls, and art studios on their premises.